phu0ngng/nccl/plc/items/id_1752ab10/Multi-segment_registration_support.md

 #### 1. Utility functions (added to src/include/alloc.h)

-Add multi-segment specific functions for freeing reserved memory (ncclCuMemFreeAddrMultiSegment, ncclCuMemFreeMultiSegment, ncclCudaFreeMultiSegment) and address range querying (ncclCuMemGetAddressRange).
-Stub fallbacks included for older CUDA versions.
+We modify existing functions for freeing reserved memory (ncclCuMemFreeAddr, ncclCuMemFree, ncclCudaFree) to include a numSegments parameter (default 1) to support freeing multi-segment memory.
+We also add a function for address range querying (ncclCuMemGetAddressRange) that supports multi-segment memory as a replacement for cuMemGetAddressRange.
 The implementation for ncclCuMemGetAddressRange is shown below.
 The other functions follow a similar pattern of using cuMemGetAddressRange.

 ```c
 // Get the base and size of all segments that span a given user buffer